 - Releases greater than 50 kg during a one-hour period (Tier 1 and Tier 2 measures),

 - Average number of safety alarms per day (Tier 3 measure),

 - Compliance with maintenance schedules for safety-critical equipment (Tier 4 measure),

 - Compliance with schedules for monitoring well pressures to ensure the mechanical integrity of our wells (Tier 4 measure).

 We regularly benchmark our performance against members of the IOGP and conduct both internal and independent assurance activities around our process safety performance.
-Process safety performance was added as a component of the Short-Term Incentive Scheme for our senior management in January 2017.

 See Performance and Remuneration for more information.